shubham947/Angular-Player/src/docs/features.md

 📺 **Chromecast Support**: Elevate the viewing experience by casting videos to Chromecast-enabled devices.
 And guess what?
 The local player becomes the remote control for the casted media!
 How cool is that?

+### Customization Galore!
+Make ng-plyr truly yours!
+Customize its look and feel effortlessly by updating various CSS variables to blend harmoniously with your application's design and theme.

+Learn more on that in [Customization](/Guides/Customization.md) guide.

 ## Feature checklist
 ### For end users
 - [x] Shortcuts available for different buttons